pyccel.ast.cwrapper module#

 Get all wrapped class properties.

-- property struct_name#
+- property struct_nameView on GitHub#

 The name of the structure which will hold the Python-compatible class definition.